-Note: If the trailer is actually a bike rack or cargo rack with electrical lighting, then the length will be 3 ft (1 m).
-Cross Traffic Alert will remain on for trailers 3 ft (1 m) or less.
+Note: If the trailer is actually a bike rack or cargo rack with electrical lighting, enter a length of 3 ft (1 m).
+Cross Traffic Alert remains on for trailers with a length of 3 ft (1 m) or less.

-Note: Proper measurement and measurement entry is required for Blind Spot Information System with Trailer Tow to function as designed.
+Note: Proper measurement and measurement entry is required for the system to function as designed.